ddprrt/ddprrt.github.io/_posts/2019-07-15-typescript-type-maps.md

 ## With conditional types

-The original typings for `document.createElement` take a string as parameter (let's ignore the options for now), and returns an object of type `HTMLElement`:
+The original typings for `document.createElement` take a string as parameter, and returns an object of type `HTMLElement`:

 ```javascript
 declare function createElement(tag: string, options?: any): HTMLElement
 ```

 This is true, but not specific enough.
-We can be a lot more specific, since we know which tags implement which `HTMLElement` derivates.
+We can be a lot more specific, since we know which tags implement corresponding `HTMLElement` derivates.

 The first thing that came into my mind were conditional types.
 They were made for use cases like that!